ti-v/Computational-Biology-Resources-/CONTRIBUTING.md

 ## Free!
 Free!
 Free Stuff!

 Your resources MUST be free to access.
 No money should be required.
 They should be LEGALLY free, too.
-It's okay if it's got a "all rights reserved," but free to read.
+It's okay if it's got an "all rights reserved," but it's free to read.
 But if you're screenshotting a book you had to pay for...yikes.
 Don't pirate!
 We love Creative Commons!
 Also the MIT license!
 Very cool very nice.

 ## So, What Even IS a PR?